A strong password is your first line of defense against intruders and imposters.

 Don’t fall for “phishing” attacks.
 Be very careful before clicking on a link (even if it appears to be from a legitimate site) asking you to log in, change your password or provide any other personal information.
 It might be legit or it might be a “phishing” scam where the information you enter goes to a hacker.
 When in doubt, log on manually by typing what you know to be the site’s URL into your browser window.

-Consider a “password” for your phone too.
-Many phones can be locked so that the only way to use them is to type in a code, typically a string of numbers.
+Use a “password” or fingerprints for your phone too.
+Most phones can be locked so that the only way to use them is to type in a code, typically a string of numbers or maybe a pattern you draw on the screen.
+Some new phones allow you to register fingerprints, which are quite secure.
 Sometimes when people with bad intentions find unlocked phones, they use them to steal the owners’ information, make a lot of calls, or send texts that look like they’re coming from the owner.
 Someone posing as you could send texts that make it look like you’re bullying or harassing someone in your address book with inappropriate images or words.

 * Some parents ask their kids to share their passwords with them.
 This might be OK with young children, but you might want to respect your teen’s privacy and not ask.
 Also, if you do ask your children for their passwords, make sure they understand that this is a rare exception to the “do not share password” rule.